La Malinche: Name

 Malinche is known by many names, though her birth name is unknown.
 Malinche was baptized in the Roman Catholic Church and given the Christian name "Marina", often preceded by the honorific doña.
 The Nahua called her Malintzin, derived from Malina, a Nahuatl rendering of her Spanish name, and the honorific suffix -tzin.
 According to historian Camilla Townsend, the vocative suffix -e is sometimes added at the end of the name, giving the form Malintzine, which would be shortened to Malintze, and heard by the Spaniards as Malinche.
 (Note: The vocative form is used when addressing someone, so "Malintzine" and "Malintze" are more or less equivalent to "O Marina".
-Although the shortened form “Malintze” is unusual, it appears repeatedly in the Annals of Tlatelolco, alongside “Malintzine”) Another possibility is that the Spaniards simply did not hear the “whispered” -n of the name Malintzin.
+Although the shortened form “Malintze” is unusual, it appears repeatedly in the Anales de Tlatelolco, alongside “Malintzine”) Another possibility is that the Spaniards simply did not hear the “whispered” -n of the name Malintzin.

 The title Tenepal was often assumed to be part of her name.
 In the annotation made by Nahua historian Chimalpahin on his copy of Gómara's biography of Cortés, Malintzin Tenepal is used repeatedly about Malinche.
 According to linguist and historian Frances Karttunen, Tenepal is probably derived from the Nahuatl root tene, which means "lip-possessor, one who speaks vigorously", or "one who has a facility with words", and postposition -pal, which means "through".
 Historian James Lockhart, however, suggests that Tenepal might be derived from tenenepil, "somebody’s tongue".
 In any case, Malintzin Tenepal appears to have been a literal translation of Spanish doña Marina la lengua, with la lengua, "the interpreter", literally meaning "the tongue", being her Spanish sobriquet.

 Since at least the 19th century, she was believed to have originally been named Malinalli, (Note: Also Malinal, Ce-Malinalli, and so forth.)
 (Nahuatl for "grass"), after the day sign on which she was supposedly born.

 If so, Marina would have been chosen as her baptismal name because of its phonetic similarity.
 Modern historians have rejected such mythic suggestions, noting that the Nahua associate the day sign Malinalli with bad or "evil" connotations, and they are known to avoid using such day signs as personal names.
 Moreover, there would be little reason for the Spaniards to ask the natives what their names were before they were christened with new names after Catholic saints.